Arizona, Oklahoma legislatures pass transgender sports bans

 Register now for FREE unlimited access to Reuters.com

-March 24 (Reuters) - Arizona and Oklahoma passed bills on Thursday that would ban transgender youth from participating in girls' sports, the latest in a flurry of state legislation passed by Republicans on the hot-button, election year issue.
+March 24 (Reuters) - Arizona, Oklahoma and Kentucky passed bills on Thursday that would ban transgender youth from participating in girls' sports, the latest in a flurry of state legislation by Republicans on a heated election year issue.

 The votes largely fell along party lines.